bogdan/blog/slides/background-jobs-frameworks/one/01_slide.md

 !SLIDE

-## The true benefit of Redis over Relation database
+## The true benefit of Redis over RDBMS
 ## is that it is 100 times faster

 !SLIDE